nitinkc/git-multiRepo/README.md

 - Add Another Remote Repo (Bitbucket Repo)
 - Should be able to Push into Github (gh) with `git push`
 - Should be able to Pull from gb with `git pull`
-- Should be able to push and pull to both repo simultaneously with one custom command - TO BE DONE.
+- Should be able to push and pull to both repo simultaneously with one custom command

 # Secondary features
 - git hooks for github.
 Do not allow push into main or Develop branch